jlubbersgeo/laserTRAM-DB/README.md

 conda install --file requirements.txt python lasertram-db.py
 ```

+#### Internal Standards
+While you can technically use any analyte for an internal standard in ```LaserTRAM``` (i.e., it will still generate a ratio normalized to any analyte in the experiment), concentrations will only be calculated in ```LaserCalc``` from internal standards that can be make the following oxides:
+- SiO2 (e.g., 29Si)
+- TiO2 (e.g., 47Ti)
+- Al2O3
+- Cr2O3
+- MnO
+- FeO
+- K2O
+- CaO (e.g. 43Ca)
+- Na2O
+- NiO

+***Just because you can doesn't mean you should***.
+Ideally the internal standard analyte is one in which the concentration is well constrained already.

 ## Demos
 Video tutorials on how to use each piece of software can be found at the following links: